 What is Myrcene Terpene?

-As you can see the effects of relaxation depend mainly on the type of terpene used.
+As you can see the effects depend mainly on the type of terpene used.
 Each one affecting an individual in different ways.

 Natural terpenes are present in our CBD Oil spray products whereas as those used in our new range of CBD Oils were enhanced using the Limonene and Linanool terpenes which gives them the lemony flavour which our customers are used to.